Patch My PC / Blog

 To activate the admin privileges (switch to “Superman” mode), the user must do something that needs higher permissions, like running a program as an administrator.
 This triggers a UAC prompt, asking the user to confirm if they want to use their full admin rights.
 Until the user says yes, those admin powers remain turned off, minimizing the risk if an attacker only gains access to the standard token.

-Admin Approval Mode with Administrator Protection
+What’s Different with Local Administrator Protection

 But even with UAC’s split token system, attackers can still find ways to bypass it or manipulate the UAC prompt.
 This is where Administrator Protection changes the game.
 When enabled, instead of using the regular admin account for elevated actions, Administrator Protection creates a separate, hidden system managed admin account linked to the user but with one major twist: this hidden account only activates when elevated rights are needed.